Back to Connecticut

 Limits and Unknowns

-• The exact amount of funding for each fellowship is not specified.
+• The exact dollar amount for each fellowship is not listed in this text; it must be decided later by the agreement.

 Bill History